connectifi-co/connectors/README.md

 ### deployment

 Deployment is standard serverless deployment.
-You can run `npm run deploy` in any of the cloud provider subdirectories.
-There are also convenience scripts at the root of the project.
-- AWS deployment: `npm run deploy:aws`.
-- Azure deployment: `npm run deploy:azure`

-More info in the README files in each provider directory.
+There is more info in the README files in each provider directory.

 ## directories